ret2basic/portfolio/README.md

 ## Web2

-- Hold prestigious certifications such as OSCP and CRTO.
+- Hold prestigious certifications such as OSCP, CRTO, and CRTP.
 - Competed in numerous CTFs, ranked 2nd (CryptoHackers) in Crypto CTF 2021.
 - Have experience in different fields of security research: pwn, crypto, and web.
-- Developed game hacks for Pwn Adventure 3: Pwnie Island, AssaultCube, and CS:GO.
+- Developed game hacks for Pwn Adventure 3: Pwnie Island and AssaultCube.
-- Fluent in Python, C, and C++.
+- Fluent in Python and C.